Ceistean Cumanta | School FAQs

 Assembly

-These happen once a week in the school hall, on a Friday.
+Cruinneachadh is once a week on a Monday.
 They are a chance for the Headteacher to engage with children about school values and behaviours and celebrate achievements through Gaisgeach na Gàidhlig, Leanntainn ar Luachan, Sgoilear na Seachdain, and Bord Òir

 Events